 Let’s face it, the ultimate goal of social media marketing is to influence people to look at your product or service, and eventually buy it.
 Your profile page is the jumping off point from social media to your website—where they can look at your product and hopefully make a purchase.
 So be sure that profile page is shiny, gorgeous, and has all the information they need to navigate to your site or contact you directly.

-28. Don’t afraid to bring in a sense of humor
+28. Don’t be afraid to bring in a sense of humor

 As you develop your social personality, don’t be afraid to be funny.
 Having a sense of humor is much better than being dry and boring.
 Plus, according to a Sprout Social, 75% of consumers appreciate a sense of humor from brands on social media.

 29. Use GIFs